ToniBiro/Proiect-GeomComp/docs/NonTehnicalDescription.md

 ## Behavior Description
 - #### Server (backend):
-  - get_polygon_info: given 1 polynom, it shall return the area, perimeter and the type (convex, concave) of that polynom
+  - get_polygon_info: given 1 polygon, it shall return the area, perimeter and the type (convex, concave) of that polygon
-  - compute_intersection: given 2 polynoms, it shall return 3 list containing the components of the first polynom except the intersection, the second polynom except the intersection and a polynom of the intersection
+  - compute_intersection: given 2 polygons, it shall return 3 list containing the components of the first polygon except the intersection, the second polygon except the intersection and a polygon of the intersection
 - #### Interface (frontend):
   - addPolygon: shall add an empty polygon (no vertices)
   - setCurrentPolygon: shall change the current modified polygon